 - A series of X-ray images will be taken of your heart and the blood vessels around it.
 These are called angiograms and will be stored digitally (on a computer).

-- In certain circumstances – for example, if your arteries are blocked, your cardiologist may decide to carry out a balloon angioplasty (an interventional procedure to widen blocked arteries).
-This will be carried out immediately and will add about an extra hour to the procedure.
+- In certain circumstances – for example, if your arteries are blocked – your cardiologist may decide to carry out a balloon angioplasty and stent (an interventional procedure to widen blocked arteries).
+This will be carried out immediately and will add about an extra half hour to the procedure.
 This should usually have been discussed with you beforehand, unless it is required as an emergency procedure.